Llanllugan Abbey

-Llanllugan Abbey was a monastery of Cistercian nuns, one of only two Cistercian women's monasteries in Wales, located at Llanllugan, Powys, Wales.
-An early charter to Llanllugan nunnery was issued by Maredudd ap Rhobert, Lord of Cedewain, probably some time in the early thirteenth century.
-Maredudd's charter provided the nuns with their core estates in the township of Llanllugan between the two streams of the Rhiw.
+Llanllugan Abbey was a monastery of Cistercian nuns located at Llanllugan, Powys, Wales.
+It was one of only two Cistercian women's monasteries in Wales.

+Maredudd ap Rhobert, Lord of Cedewain, issued an early charter to Llanllugan nunnery probably in the early thirteenth century.
+The charter provided the nuns with their core estates in the township of Llanllugan between the two streams of the Rhiw.
 The abbey's other estates include Hydan grange in Castle Caereinion and Cowney in Llangadfan.
-Llanllugan also received income from appropriated churches, the rectory of Llanfair Caereinion was granted by Bishop Hugh of St Asaph in 1239 and Llanllwchairan by Bishop Anian of St Asaph in 1263.
+Llanllugan also received income from appropriated churches: the rectory of Llanfair Caereinion was granted by Bishop Hugh of St Asaph in 1239 and Llanllwchairan by Bishop Anian of St Asaph in 1263.
 It was founded as a dependency of the Cistercian monks at the Abbey of Strata Marcella.
-The former monastery church survives as the parish church of Llanllugan.
-However, the site of the abbey buildings remains uncertain: they might have been in a meadow 200 metres to the south of the church.

-The Princes of Wales founded a number of Cistercian monasteries in that period, which were independent of the ones founded in Norman England, at a time Norman forces were pushing their way into that region.
+The Princes of Wales founded a number of Cistercian monasteries in that period, which were independent of the ones founded in Norman England.
 As a result, these houses were nominally allied with the native Welsh nobility.